 Nature Field Day

-- Multi-talented musician, past Glacier National Park Artist-in-Residence, and environmental educator Deb Gerace will lead sing-along nature tunes and a cool sensory nature discovery program.
+Multi-talented musician, environmental educator and past Glacier National Park Artist-in-Residence, Deb Gerace, will lead sing-along nature tunes and a cool sensory nature discovery program.

 Environmental program staff from Cobb County Water and Georgia Farm Bureau will share their expertise on water quality, snake adaptations, urban/suburban agriculture and more.

 Participate in our Project Bumblebee Watch citizen science project.